JacoboLansac/audits/solo/soar-review.md

 Inability for the protocol to control how many tokens are being purchased.

-Users unable to claim their SOAR tokens if they are not in the contract's balance at the moment of calling `claim()`.
+Users are unable to claim their SOAR tokens if they are not in the contract's balance at the moment of calling `claim()`.
 This can happen in the following situations:
 - The team forgets to fund the Minter contract with SOAR tokens
 - There are no more SOAR tokens in circulation, and therefore the Minter contract cannot be funded (but users can still purchase)